larryhastings/big/README.md

 By default, `escape` is `'\\'`.
 (If `s` is `bytes`, `escape` defaults to `b'\\'`.)

-`initial` is a string.
+`state` is a string.
 It sets the initial state of the function.
 The default is an empty string (`str` or `bytes`, matching `s`); this means the parser starts parsing the string in an unquoted state.
 If you